qbead/qbeadWebsite/content/book/colortheory.md

 Pigments work by absorbing certain wavelengths of light and reflecting others.
 To read more about how light is a wave, check out our [light and color lesson](/lightandcolor).
 :::

-When painting in elementary school, you likely were given a red, yellow, and blue to use to mix the rest of the colors you wanted.
+When painting in elementary school, you likely were given red, yellow, and blue to use to mix the rest of the colors you wanted.
 With these colors you can create more colors such as green, orange, and purple.
-Your teacher may have taught you at this time the difference between primary and secondary colors.
-Primary colors are those that can't be mixed from other colors.
-While secondary colors can be created from mixing other colors.
+Your teacher may have taught you the difference between primary and secondary colors.
+Primary colors are those that can't be mixed from other colors while secondary colors can be created by mixing other colors.

 <!--TODO: maybe insert image of typical "primary blue, red, yellow" paint bottles -->

 Using these three paints, you may have struggled to get a true purple or the exact green that you imagined.
 The reason for this is that the red and blue that you were given are not true primary colors.
-On the other hand, a typical printer uses true primary colors: yellow, cyan (a fancy word for the specific blue that is a primary color), and magenta (the specific color word for the red that is a primary color).
+The true primary colors can be seen in a typical printer that uses yellow, cyan (a fancy word for the specific blue that is a primary color), and magenta (the specific color word for the red that is a primary color).

 <!--TODO: add an animation/widget/image showing where red and magenta are on the color wheel -->